AurelijusJarasius/rpsls-game/README.md

 <a name="testing"></a>

-> Majority of the testing has been conducted by myself and relatives to ensure sit is useable, responsive and easy to navigate
+> Majority of the testing has been conducted by myself and relatives to ensure site is useable, responsive and easy to navigate

 ### Testing Phase
 #### Testing for links and form